 FantasyWire’s relationship with Trentham Gardens

 The very first fairy trail was actually at Oakamoor village festival in September 2012.
 We hid 11 fairies along a path through the woods and handed out leaflets in the village challenging people to find them all.
-It was purely by chance that Amanda (Trentham Gardens Marketing Manger) was walking with a friend and met “Shaky” followed by another, then another fairy.
-Someone asked Amanda for help to find one that seemed particularly well hidden and the penny dropped.
+It was purely by chance that a Trentham staff member was walking with a friend and met “Shaky” followed by another, then another fairy.
+Someone asked them for help to find one that seemed particularly well hidden and the penny dropped.
 I received an email entitled

 “We love your fairies”.